Random Field Ising Model and Parisi-Sourlas Supersymmetry. Part II. Renormalization Group: History and prior work

 \subsection{Functional renormalization group studies of RFIM}

 Tarjus, Tissier and collaborators (Tarjus et al in what follows) applied the functional renormalization group (FRG) method to the RFIM phase transition {\cite{Tarjus1,TarjusIV,FRGother1,FRGother3,Balog:2019kxo}}.
-Here we will attempt to review some aspects of their work in spite of the fact that we understand it only partially, and compare to our approach.\footnote{We thank Gilles Tarjus for a discussion.
-We apologize for any inaccuracies, invite comments, and will be happy to make amends in a revised version of our paper.}
+Here we will attempt to review some aspects of their work in spite of the fact that we understand it only partially, and compare to our approach.\footnote{We thank Gilles Tarjus for a discussion.}

 Tarjus et al ({\cite{Tarjus1}}, Section 2.C) allow for unequal sources for different replicas, which they contrast with the conventional replica approaches using, they say, equal sources.
 We tend to disagree that this difference is so crucial.
 The usual replica formalism allows to describe all experimentally observable correlators, see Eq.~{\eqref{form2}}.
 The Cardy-transformed Lagrangian used in our work is equivalent to the usual replica Lagrangian, as long as one does not drop any terms without due RG justification.
 In this paper we talked about fields and correlators, which is of course equivalent to introducing sources and differentiating with respect to them, although we did not find it necessary to stress this standard part of QFT dictionary explicitly.